Skip to content

 }

-If only one argument is provided to the @on decorator, it uses addEventListener, and if a CSS selector is provided as a second argument to @on, it uses delegate.
-Delegate can also be written concisely as a decorator like below.
+If you pass only one argument to the @on decorator, it uses addEventListener; if you pass a CSS selector as the second argument to @on, it uses delegate.
+You can also write delegate succinctly with the decorator, as shown below.

 typescript